Skip to content

 How long does Bumble Travel Mode last?

 Each activation lasts 7 days.
-To continue matching in the same city after that, you need to spend another 5 Bumble Coins ($7.99).
+To continue matching in the same city after that, reopen Bumble’s Travel Mode settings and use the current extension or subscription option shown in your account.
 GPS spoofing apps don’t have a time limit; the location stays changed until you revert it manually.

 Can I change cities after buying Bumble Travel Mode?